21 Best Fishing Spots Near San Diego

 At this writing, the lake (also known as Sutherland Reservoir) is open to both fishing and boating on Saturdays and Sundays from March through September but is completely closed for most of the fall and winter months.

-There also are bank-fishing opportunities most Fridays during the open season.
+There also are bank-fishing opportunities on most Fridays during the open season.

 Check the website for specific schedules and other information.

-Make sure you bring what tackle, bait and other supplies you need, as at last check there were no concessions operating at Lake Sutherland.
+Make sure you bring what tackle, bait and other supplies you need, as of last check, there were no concessions operating at Lake Sutherland.

 There also is no camping, swimming or fish cleaning at the lake, among other rules, so be sure to read up before planning your trip.